franckklotz/Robotic-Ventilator/README.md

 To improve a little bit more the system, and to have the pressure setup, we wanted to use Athmospheric pressure monitor based on the bosch 280 https://www.adafruit.com/product/2652 . this will allow us to compare ambiant pressure with pressure to AMBU exhaust and manage the stepper motor accordingly, using a PID loop . ( also, with bypass to ensure minimum respiration setup by DRs )

+These sensors would have beed used in the output of AMBU, the return from patient to monitor the PEEP pressure ( from 5 to 20 as standard PEEP pressure ), even if we wanted to use existing PEEP valve from AMBU.

+This Pressure sensor was also used to monitor patient respiration, in order to do "Assisted Ventilation", and of course have a software to ensure minimum respiration per minute as per standard ventilator.

+The precison expected using BOSCH 280 athmospherique sensor was, based on th position in the curve , from 5 to 10 %, that was the acceptable precision range fir the challenge.

+Once we will get all sensor, we will also test and validate theorie.

+Off course, these sensor do not meet the "cleaning" requirement, but this could be changed, and we will mount them in a remote small chanber connected to the main "chambers" to avoid contamination, but this is not ideal.

 # UI / UX interface